How to Fix the BSOD Error 0x00000024

 Step 4: Reboot your computer to see whether the error persists.

 Were you to encounter any problems when utilizing the chkdsk such as Chkdsk cannot open volume for direct access error, you could click on the link to learn how to solve it.
-On top of that, you can also use Error checking, a graphical version of Chkdsk, by using these steps:
+On top of that, you can also use Error checking, a graphical version of Chkdsk, by following these steps:

 Step 1: Press Win + E to open File Explorer.